North Battleford, Sask. mother claims son’s cat saved his life - Saskatoon | Globalnews.ca

 North Battleford, Sask. mother claims son’s cat saved his life

-A North Battleford, Sask., mother says she could have been planning her son’s funeral if it wasn’t for the actions of the 12-year-old boy’s cat.
+A mother from North Battleford, Sask., mother said she could have been planning her son’s funeral if it wasn’t for the actions of the 12-year-old boy’s cat.

 Last month, Dawn Peters’ son Owen had complained about stomach pain and constipation.
 Owen insisted he just had the flu.